gregwalker-pexip/pexQR/README.md

-PexME Mobile Companion App for creatng Meeting QR code and Virtual Remote Control.
+PexQR is the PexME Mobile Companion App (React Web) for creatng Meeting QR code and Virtual Remote Control.
 Virtual Remote Controller is provided by PubNub IOT (Please use your own trial\demo account).
 <WebSite>/pexME?m=xxxxxxxx
 where xxxxxx = Meeting ID (known by Pexip Infinity)